matloff/fasteR/README.md

 [1] 18.81333
 ```

+Note the expression '[,1]'.
+Since there is a 1 in the second position,
+we are talking about column 1.
+And since the first position, before the
+comma, is empty, no rows are specified -- so *all* rows are included.
+That boils down to: all of column 1.

 One can extract subsets of data frames, using either some of the rows or
 some of the columns, e.g.: